jpmolinamatute/budget/server/notes.md

 2. Only Open a new current budget if a previous budget was closed successfully.
 Set is_current = true
 3. Copy template rows into bill table, generate real duedates and process biweekly bills
 4. We need to edit the current budget a this point so that the generated payment plan (in next step) make senses.
 Ex there is not point to plan to pay a $0 payment type.
-5. Generate rows into the salary table.
+5. Generate rows into the income table.
 This means dates and how many rows per month are based on latest date from previous salaries.
-Get salary base from last salary row.
+Get income base from last income row.
 6. Generate rows into payment plan, get basic cost from total_per_payment_type and divide them by the number of pay checks

 ### Features ###